How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?

-thus the total error can be expressed as
+Thus, the total error can be expressed as

-We have also plotted the lensing error in both panels of Fig. \ref{error_z}.
-In both cases the contributions of lensing are non-negligible.
+\reviii{We also plot the lensing errors in~\cref{error_z}.
+In each panel, the contribution of lensing is comparable to the instrumental noises.}

-We have obtained 4 groups of data $\{z, d_{\rm L}, \sigma_{\Delta d_{\rm L}, {\rm tot}}\}$ that can be used in cosmology.
-However these $d_{\rm L}$ values strictly fit to the $\Lambda$CDM model, which violates the stochastic nature of universe.
-Thus we will generate the luminosity distance by Gaussian distribution $N(d_{\rm L}, \sigma_{\Delta d_{\rm L}, {\rm tot}})$, which is a good approximation when the error is not too large.
-The data points as well as associated errors for all four simulations are shown in Fig. \ref{mock data}.
+So far, we have obtained four groups of $\{z, d_{\rm L}, \sigma_{\Delta d_{\rm L}, {\rm tot}}\}$ values.
+However, these $(z, d_{\rm L})$ pairs strictly satisfy the functional relationship~\cref{dl_lcdm}, which violates the stochastic nature of the universe.
+Thus, we will generate the luminosity distances by Gaussian distribution $N(d_{\rm L}, \sigma_{\Delta d_{\rm L}, {\rm tot}})$, which is a good approximation when the error is not too large.
+The data points as well as associated errors for the four configurations are shown in \cref{mock data}.

-\subsection{$\bm{\Lambda}$CDM cosmology}
+\subsection{$\Lambda$CDM cosmology}

-In order to determine how many events are required to achieve acceptable precision for cosmological parameters, again we make use of FIM.
-Basing on $\Lambda$CDM model, the FIM of parameters $\bm{p} = (H_0, \Omega_m)$ reads
+To determine how many events are required to achieve acceptable precision for cosmological parameters, again we make use of the FIM.
+Under flat $\Lambda$CDM model, the FIM of parameters $\bm{p} = (H_0, \Omega_m)$ is as follows: